smcclab/smc-course/_deliverables/01-audiovisual-diary.md

 ## Specification

+{:.info-box}

+Just a heads up: the spec & submission instructions for your AV diary are in two parts---the weekly video part, and "reflective portfolio" part (due in weeks 5 & 9 only).

+### Weekly videos

 Each week's submission must include:

 - a 60 second (+/- 5s) video (with sound, obviously) of computer music work